 Prefix wildcard searches: th* will match any word in the message starting with th, such as "Thanks" or "Thomas".

 Start of text searches: ^hello will match any message that starts with hello as the first word.

 Phrase searches: Putting quotes around search terms will only include messages where there are no intervening words between the terms.
 For example you could search for "hello there" to match all messages containing "hello there".

 AND and OR: You can use AND or OR in your searches, but they must be in uppercase.
-OR isn't really needed since words separated by a space serve as an OR search already.
-For example, hello AND bye will match only messages that contain both of the words "hello" and "goodbye".
+AND isn't really needed since words separated by a space serve as an AND search already.
+For example, hello OR bye will match messages that contain either the word "hello", or the word "goodbye", or both.

 NEAR searches: Using the word NEAR in all caps will allow you to search for words that are near each other (by default, 10 or fewer terms between). hello NEAR goodbye will match "Hello there, it was good to see you.
 Goodbye", but hello NEAR/6 goodbye will not, because there are 7 words between "hello" and "goodbye".

 These different search operators can be combined as well.
 For example he* NEAR/4 good* would match the combination of words starting with "he" nearby (4 or fewer words in-between) words starting with "good".
 Or "^th* you" would match messages that start with "th" and the next word is "you", like "thank you" or "that you".